Industrial Innovation and Partnerships

 Introduction to the Program:

-Different from fundamental research, the NSF SBIR program focuses on transforming scientific discovery into products and services with commercial potential and/or societal benefit.
-NSF SBIR supports startups to develop innovative, disruptive technologies, getting discoveries out of the lab and into the market.
+The NSF SBIR program focuses on transforming scientific discovery into products and services with commercial potential and/or societal benefit.
+Unlike fundamental research, the NSF SBIR program supports startups and small businesses in the creation of innovative, disruptive technologies, getting discoveries out of the lab and into the market.

-Different from investors, the NSF SBIR Program funds early or "seed" stage research and development.
-The NSF SBIR Program provides equity-free funding and entrepreneur support at the earliest stages.
+The NSF SBIR Program funds early or "seed" stage research and development.
+The program is designed to provide equity-free funding and entrepreneurial support at the earliest stages of company and technology development.

 Synopsis of Program:

-The SBIR program solicits proposals from the small business sector consistent with NSF's mission to promote the progress of science; to advance the national health, prosperity, and welfare; to secure the national defense.
+The SBIR program at NSF solicits proposals from the small business sector consistent with NSF's mission to promote the progress of science; to advance the national health, prosperity, and welfare; and to secure the national defense.

-The program is governed by Public Law 112-81 (SBIR/STTR Reauthorization Act of 2011).
-SBIR/STTR policy is provided by the Small Business Administration (SBA) through the SBA Policy Directive.
+The program is governed by Public Law 112-81 (SBIR/STTR Reauthorization Act of 2011) and was reauthorized by Public Law 114-328.
+SBIR/STTR policy is provided by the Small Business Administration (SBA) through the SBIR Policy Directive.
 A main purpose of the legislation is to stimulate technological innovation and increase private sector commercialization.
 The NSF SBIR/STTR program is therefore in a unique position to meet both the goals of NSF and the purpose of the SBIR/STTR legislation by transforming scientific discovery and innovation into both social and economic benefit, and by emphasizing private sector commercialization.